 The Best Online Fax Services

-Whether sending one page or 5,000, online faxing allows you to quickly and securely transfer documents from anywhere that has an internet connection.
+Online faxing allows you to quickly and securely transfer documents from anywhere that has an internet connection.
 To find the best online fax services, we researched nearly 40 companies and sent dozens of faxes with the top contenders to test their accessibility, convenience, customer service, and all-around ease of use.

 Fax machines are antiquated.
 Paper jams, phone line fees, mysteriously failed transmissions — why not just use email?
 Turns out, we still haven’t figured out a more secure way to send documents quickly across large distances.
 Emails can be intercepted by any half-talented hacker with a MacBook.
 Encryption helps, but it’s no guarantee your messages won’t be read by someone you don’t want looking at them.